Single transferable vote: Difficulty of implementation

 A frequent concern about STV is its complexity compared with single-mark voting methods, such as plurality voting or party-list proportional representation.
-Before the advent of computers, this complexity made ballot-counting more difficult than in other methods, though Winnipeg used it to elect ten MLAs in seven elections (1920–1945).
+Before the advent of computers, this complexity made ballot-counting more difficult than in other methods, though Winnipeg successfully used STV to elect ten MLAs in seven elections (1920–1945) without the use of computers.

-The algorithm is complicated, particularly if Gregory or another fractional-vote method is used.
-In large elections with many candidates, a computer may be required.
-(This is because after several rounds of counting, there may be many different categories of previously transferred votes, each with a different permutation of early preferences and thus each with a different carried-forward weighting, all of which have to be kept track of.)
+The algorithm used in the vote count is more complicated than the one used in first-past-the-post, particularly if Gregory or another fractional-vote method is used.
+In large elections with many candidates, if Gregory is used, computers may be required.
+This is because after several rounds of counting, there may be many different categories of previously transferred votes, each with a different permutation of early and later preferences and with different carried-forward weights or values, which have to be tracked.

+However, the use of the whole-vote method to conduct transfers of surplus votes was done successfully in the age before computers, when 19 seats were filled in a 76-candidate contest.

 Role of political parties

-STV differs from other proportional representation systems in that candidates of one party can be elected on transfers from voters for other parties.
-Hence, STV may reduce the role of political parties in the electoral process and corresponding partisanship in the resulting government.
-A district only needs to have four members to be proportional for the major parties, but may under-represent smaller parties, even though they may well be more likely to be elected under STV than under first-past-the-post.
+STV differs from other proportional representation systems in that candidates of one party can be elected on transfers from voters for other parties, a phenomenon sometimes referred to as vote leakage.
+Hence, STV may reduce the role of political parties in the electoral process and corresponding partisanship and polarization in the resulting government.

 By-elections

-As STV is a multi-member system, filling vacancies between elections can be problematic, and a variety of methods have been devised:
+As STV is a multi-member system and uses multi-member districts, filling a vacancy between elections can be problematic, and a variety of methods have been devised: